Q. When are my property taxes due?

 Q: How do I apply for high mileage discount on my vehicle?

-A. To apply for a high mileage appeal, you must visit the Auditor's Office and bring a signed statement with your vehicle mileage prior to the due date.
+A. To apply for a high mileage appeal, you may visit the Auditor's Office in person or apply by mail prior to the due date.

 Q. How do I apply for Senior Citizen Discount on vehicle renewal fees?